-The resulting MADs based on 100 replications are reported in Tables 1 and 2, and some sample predictions are plotted in Figures 2 and 3, for Model 1 and Model 2 respectively.
+The resulting MADs based on 100 replications are reported in Tables 2 and 3, and some sample predictions are plotted in Figures S1 and 2, for Models 1 and 2, respectively.
 In Model 1, the Ktweedie is not as good as the TDboost but is on par with the MGCV and better than the TGLM.
 This is as expected under a non-smooth setting due to the tree-based nature of the TDboost.
-In Model 2, the Ktweedie with the RBF kernel and the Laplace kernel outperforms MGCV, TDboost and TGLM in the smooth function case.
+In Model 2, the Ktweedie with the RBF and the Laplace kernels outperforms MGCV, TDboost and TGLM in the smooth function case.
+We also report the total computation times required for cross-validation, model fitting and prediction in Tables S1 and S2.